 The flare-up reportedly involved exchanges of artillery fire between the two countries in the northern Tavush region, with each side accusing the other of trying to seize front-line positions in the mountainous area.

-At least 16 people were reported to have been killed in the fighting, with both sides also claiming to have shot down enemy drones.
-The Armenian military later displayed the remains of the 13 Azerbaijani drones it shot down, and claims that 10 of them were attack drones that were about to strike Armenian military and civilian targets in the northern Tavush region bordering Azerbaijan.
+During that round of fighting, both sides claimed to have shot down enemy drones.
+The Armenian military later displayed the remains of the 13 Azerbaijani drones it shot down, claiming that 10 of them were attack drones that were about to strike Armenian military and civilian targets in the northern border region.

 The French Notam containing this warning was published on July 24, and although the Notam got cancelled on July 30, the warning got incorporated into the big AIC that France maintains with airspace warnings for various different countries around the world.
 Therefore, this warning remains in effect until further notice.